 Learning Outcomes for the Health & Wellness Minor

-Students who earn the Health and Wellness Coaching minor are able to:
+Students with a minor in Health & Wellness Coaching are able to:

 Experiences in the minor provide students with the skills to function in an interdependent and diverse worlds, to practice in a wide variety of health, fitness, and allied health settings, and for post graduate success.